hasukmin12/nnUNet_CADD/documentation/extending_nnunet.md

 some architecture parameters, data augmentation etc. All these parameters are part of the **nnU-Net trainer class**, which we have already seen in the sections above.
 The default trainer class for 2D, 3D low resolution and 3D full resolution U-Net is nnUNetTrainerV2, the default for the 3D full resolution U-Net from the cascade is nnUNetTrainerV2CascadeFullRes.
-Trainer classes in nnU-Net inherit from each other, nnUNetTrainerV2CascadeFullRes for example has nnUNetTrainerV2 as parent class and only overrides cascade-specific code.
+Trainer classes in nnU-Net inherit form each other, nnUNetTrainerV2CascadeFullRes for example has nnUNetTrainerV2 as parent class and only overrides cascade-specific code.

 Due to the inheritance of trainer classes, changes can be integrated into nnU-Net quite easily and with minimal effort.